 3.1.3 Similarity Among CUs

 We considered the 4 criteria identified in Holt et al. (in prep) to evaluate if status of any one CU within this SMU could be inferred from the remaining CUs; these criteria included similarity in (i) threats, (ii) environmental conditions and drivers, (iii) life history and (iv) population capacity.
 Although statuses are available for all CUs in this SMU, evaluation against these four criteria can inform the extent to which we would expect status against LRPs to be sensitive to omission of CUs.
-We also used sensivity analyses, presented below, to explore how removing one or two CUs affected LRP estimation and status assessments against the LRP.
+We also used sensitivity analyses, presented below, to explore how removing one or two CUs affected LRP estimation and status assessments against the LRP.

 In an assessment of threats for Interior Fraser Coho completed as part of the 2018 Recovery Potential Assessment, Arbeider et al. (2020) ranked a comprehensive set of threats on a scale of high, medium, low, and unknown.
 The dominant threats to this SMU are from activities related to forestry, forest fires, agriculture, and urban and rural development.
 Specific threats arising from these activities included the modification of catchment surfaces, effluents from agriculture and forestry, and linear development, which is defined as the straightening and channelization of streams (Arbeider et al. 2020).
 While impacts from a given activity may be higher in some CUs than others, the interconnected threats stemming from multiple activities, as well as cumulative impacts, mean that it is hard to isolate one CU that experiences threats differently than another.
 Furthermore, extensive agricultural and linear development in the lower Fraser River, which all Interior Fraser Coho smolts migrate through, and a proportion of juveniles rear in, means that there is a possibility that all CUs are affected by threats stemming from agriculture and linear development.